 Whenever possible bring a copy of the course assignment that you are working on to the session.
 The Course Outline and any information you can provide about course themes and readings will also be helpful to your instructor.
 No session can cover all the possible issues related to your writing.
 Your instructor will have ideas of what ought to be addressed, but it would be helpful if you also consider in advance what matters you would like to discuss in the session.

 Most of our instructional sessions are by appointment, but we do offer a number of drop-in sessions.
 These sessions are 15 minutes in length and are suitable for dealing with one or two specific questions.
-Most of our drop-in sessions take place in 118 Atkinson, but are also offered for quick questions in the Learning Commons, Scott Library, weekdays Monday to Friday, and also on Saturday.
-Look for us on the second floor of Scott.
+Most of our drop-in sessions take place in 311 South Ross Building, but are also offered for quick questions in the Learning Commons, Scott Library, weekdays Monday to Friday, and also on Saturday.
+Look for us on the third floor of Scott.

 No appointment necessary, but check times at both sites.